peepal-tree-images

 Peepal trees in Hindi meaning and identification

 In Hindi Peepals are called “पिपल” or “अश्वत्थ”.
-Sanskrit gives us “ अश्वत्थ “.
+Sanskrit gives us “अश्वत्थ “.
 It literally means “that is permanent.”
 People see it this way because they believe that the tree is eternal.
-This tree was linked to Lord Vishnu in ancient texts.
+In ancient texts, this tree is linked with {Lord Vishnu} Lord Krishna.
 Lord Krishna.
 And Lord Buddha.

 The Bhagavadgita considers the Peepal to be a representation of life everlasting.
 In Buddhism it was under the Ashvattha that Gautama reached enlightenment.
 You should treat every part, whether it’s the root, the bark, or even its fruit, with respect because these stories are true.